gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 **Example 2:** setting up Azure Active Directory

 Azure is configured using a metadata URL.
-1. Access to your Azure account, and go to Active Directory -> Enterprise Applications.
+1. Access to your Azure account, and go to Active Directory -> *Enterprise Applications*.

 <img src="/wp-content/uploads/sso-azure-applications.png" class="img-bordered img-responsive center">

 2. Navigate to the application that you want to use.
 See our [Azure Active Directory example](/gitkraken-client/single-sign-on/#azure-active-directory) for an example of how to make one.
-3. On the left menu select “Single Sign-on”.
+3. On the left menu select *Single Sign-on*.
-4. Scroll down to the section: “SAML Signing Certificate”.
+4. Scroll down to the section: *SAML Signing Certificate*.

 <img src="/wp-content/uploads/sso-azure-saml-cert.png" class="img-bordered img-responsive center">

-5. Copy the “App Federation Metadata Url”.
+5. Copy the *App Federation Metadata Url*.
-6. Paste this URL into the “Idp metadata URL” field in SSO Create Connection:
+6. Paste this URL into the *Idp metadata URL* field in SSO Create Connection:

 <img src="/wp-content/uploads/sso-azure-paste-metadata-url.png" class="img-bordered img-responsive center">